 The disparity in the gap between demand and supply has the market scrambling for the best talents.
 For those interested in stepping into recruiting or experienced recruiters who want to launch their recruitment start-up – there has never been a time like now.

 Unprecedented demand for recruiters

 Business confidence across the UK took a hard hit as we began 2021 with the third national lockdown.
-As the nation slowly eases the last of the restrictions, there is a more optimistic outlook and confidence in the economy.
+As the last of the restrictions eased, there was a more optimistic outlook and confidence in the economy.

 So, with UK businesses on a hiring spree, the need for recruiters has also increased alongside the demand for new employees in various sectors.

 A part of this active recruiter demand is to fill the gap left by staff who had to be laid off.

 The global outbreak hit the recruitment industry particularly hard with many recruiters furloughed or made redundant in 2020.
 Many small recruitment agencies had to shut up shop.

 Now that the economic recovery is slowly picking up pace, UK recruitment firms are once again looking for talented recruiters to join their teams.

 This puts recruiter demand at a record high.
 However, it is not limited to the UK alone.
 It also reflects the current global need for recruiters.